mikolajroszak/qsp-protocol-node/README.md

 [![Build Status](https://travis-ci.com/quantstamp/qsp-protocol-node.svg?token=99JaZsF6mzdz1szXGqFH&branch=develop)](https://travis-ci.com/quantstamp/qsp-protocol-node)

 Implements the QSP audit node in the Quantstamp network.
 This guide presents steps on how to perform common development tasks.
+For Node operators, please refer to the document ["How to become a node operator"](./doc/node-operator.md) instead.

 ## Requirements